cockroachlabs/sql_efficiency_check/README.md

 2022/02/23 19:00:13 RESET COUNTERs due to AggInterval change
 ```

 ### Dashboard output

-The SQL efficiency Dashboard [json](SQLEfficiencyDashboard-1645677578406.json) can be used to ingest the metrics displayed when running ing `-metricServer` mode.
+Once the `-metricServer` is running, Prometheus can sample from the `-http` port.
+Finally, this allows Grafana to display the SQL efficiency [Dashboard](SQLEfficiencyDashboard-1645677578406.json) counters along with application and other CockroachDB metrics.
+Looking at efficiency data over time can be real powerful as it can help identify patterns or changes in the application and help quickly identify potential issues.

 Below is an example output:

 ![](img/sql_efficiency_dashboard_prometheus.png)